symeta/dw-prototyping/README.md

 aws emr-serverless delete-application --application-id $APPLICATION_ID
 ```

-### 3.5 orchestrated by Step Function
+### 3.5 orchestrated by Step Function (optional)

+TBW

 ### 3.6 resource consumption statistics if via athena

-resource consumption granularity:
-athena: by workgroup
-emr serverless hive: by application, by job
+in terms of resource consumption granularity, athena is by workgroup, meaning that each workgroup can be attached a specific cost allocation tag and resource consumption of this workgroup could be viewed via cost explorer as well as billing.

 ### 3.7 resource consumotion statistics if via emr serverless
+in temrs of resource consumption granulartiy, emr serverless hive supports both by application and by job, meaning that either application or job can be attached a specific cost allocation tag and resource consumption of either an application or a job could be viewed via cost explorer as well as billing.

 ## 4 summary